YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 A block is considered to be too long to be upgraded from V4 format to V5 format if the records occupy more than blocksize-16 bytes.
 The presence of even one such block will prevent a database from being upgraded.

-After a database has been certified, such "too long" blocks can occur if the Reserved Bytes field is reduced with a dse change -fileheader command or if a mupip journal -recover or mupip journal -rollback command changes the state of the of the database to before the dbcertify certify operation.
+After a database has been certified, such "too long" blocks can occur if the Reserved Bytes field is reduced with a DSE CHANGE FILEHEADER command or if a MUPIP JOURNAL RECOVER or MUPIP JOURNAL ROLLBACK command changes the state of the of the database to before the dbcertify certify operation.

-This condition can be detected by mupip reorg -upgrade or during normal V5.0-000 operation when blocks are upgraded from V4 to V5 format.
+This condition can be detected by MUPIP REORG UPGRADE or during normal V5.0-000 operation when blocks are upgraded from V4 to V5 format.
 The only way to recover from this condition is to downgrade the database to V4 format and re-run both phases of dbcertify.

-This condition can be avoided by not changing Reserved Bytes after any dbcertify step and before the mupip upgrade, and, in the event, a database has a mupip journal -recover or mupip journal -rollback performed on it, then to repeat the dbcertify steps before the mupip upgrade.
+This condition can be avoided by not changing Reserved Bytes after any dbcertify step and before the MUPIP UPGRADE, and, in the event, a database has a MUPIP JOURNAL RECOVER or MUPIP JOURNAL ROLLBACK performed on it, then to repeat the dbcertify steps before the MUPIP UPGRADE.

 ^^^^^^^^^^
 -nosafejnl
 ^^^^^^^^^^

-If before image journaling is active, mupip reorg -upgrade will generate before image records for these block changes even though there is no change to the data in the block.
+If before image journaling is active, MUPIP REORG UPGRADE will generate before image records for these block changes even though there is no change to the data in the block.
 This is to ensure that backwards recovery can recover the database correctly, in the event of a system crash or power outage.
 In the event that a system has a battery-backed IO subsystem, or a SAN, it is unlikely that there will be incomplete writes to the journal files.
 As long as any pending write to the journal file is completed in the event of a system crash or power outage, the before image records are not required to recover the database.
-In the event your hardware guarantees that there will not be an incomplete IO write operation, you can reduce IO load on your system by suppressing the generation of these before images with the use of the -nosafejnl option.
+In the event your hardware guarantees that there will not be an incomplete IO write operation, you can reduce IO load on your system by suppressing the generation of these before images with the use of the NOSAFEJNL option.
 If your hardware does not provide such a guarantee, then YottaDB strongly recommends the use of the default behavior, which is to generate the before image records.

 .. code-block:: bash